 Ahata: Natural sound.

 Ahimsa: Non-injury in thought, word, and deed; non-violence; non-killing; harmlessness.

-Airavata: “Child of the Water,” the white elephant of Indra that was produced by the churning of the milk ocean.
+Airavata: The white elephant of Indra that was produced by the churning of the ocean.

 Ajara: Without old age; ageless.